shashitechno/moodle-tool_coursesearch/README.txt

 Prerequisite: Java 5 or higher (a.k.a.
 1.5.x), PHP 5.1.4 or higher, moodle 2.5 or higher.

-Step 1:-  ==== Installing cleantheme that renders the search results / Placing the renderer file ====
+Step 1:-  ==== Installing coursesearch theme that renders the search results / Placing the renderer file ====

+Note:- You can try how the search results will look like by going to /course/example.php without installing coursesearch theme or modifying rederers.php.

-Here is two options either you may replace/copy your existing theme renderer with the one found in search_cleantheme(https://github.com/shashirepo/moodle-theme_cleantheme).
-OR you may install cleantheme itself.
+Here is two options either you may replace/copy your existing theme renderer with the one found in search_coursesearch theme(https://github.com/shashirepo/moodle-theme_coursesearch theme).
+OR you may install coursesearch theme itself.

 replacing /copying the renderer file to your theme.

-1. Copy renderer.php file from search_cleantheme replace it with your theme's renderer file.
+1. Copy renderers.php file from search_coursesearch theme replace it with your theme's renderer file.

 2. Standard moodle theme doesn't have any renderer file so you may simply copy this to your theme directory.